NationalSecurityAgency/skills-docs/docs/dashboard/user-guide/README.md

 ## Building Training Profile

-Whether you are using SkillTree in a Learning Management System (LMS) type of fashion or integrating gamification training direction into a web application, you will first need to build a training profile.
+Whether you are using SkillTree in a Learning Management System (LMS) fashion or integrating gamification training directly into a web application, you will first need to build a training profile.
 The initial step is to create a brand-new project.
 Projects are composed of Subjects which are made of Skills, and a single skill defines a training unit within the gamification framework.